alibaba/BladeDISC/docs/developers/runtime_abstraction_layer.md

 concrete, we create a custom dialect disc_ral using MLIR infra to model the RAL runtime behavior.
 Inside the dialect, we define a custom type disc_ral.RalExecutionContextType to represent the context type in the compiler side.
-Under the hood, disc_ral.RalExecutionContextType will be lowered to a pointer in LLVM IR.
+Under the hood, the disc_ral.RalExecutionContextType will be lowered to a pointer type in LLVM IR.

 ### 2.1.2 Inputs/Outputs Binding